 Don’t use any effect in this stage.
 Just record the guitar with an amp sound whether it’s a clean or dirty tone.
 You will add effects later in the process.

 Having several guitar solo take is great because now you can listen to all of them and choose the one that sounds the best.
 But sometimes that not be the case and there is another way.

 Of course, it’s great if you use one take as a main guitar solo track but you can choose different parts from different takes too.

-For example, you could take the first part of the solo from one take and the second half from the another.
+For example, you could take the first part of the solo from one take and the second half from another.
 But make sure that it sounds cohesive when you chop different takes and glue them together.

 So, you should try to record the best take in one sitting and use it as the main guitar solo track.
-But you have an option to choose different parts from various takes too if you record several takes.
+But you have the option to choose different parts from various takes too if you record several takes.